Our latest brush with fame. Thanks DAYTIME CHICAGO!

 The idea of Fat Tommy's came New Year's Day 2000 when owners, Dan and Caroline, had a conversation about hopes and dreams for the new millennium.

-Dan and his business partner, Tom, owned DT's Cart in the Park.
-The hot dog carts began in 1991 and was a Kennedy Park icon.
-Over the years, hundreds of hungry little leaguer's and their fans were fed.
+Since 1991, Dan and his business partner, Tom, owned DT's Cart in the Park which was considered a Kennedy Park icon.
+Over the years, hundreds of hungry little leaguer's, and their fans, were fed.
 After 9 years, it was time to expand beyond the parks.

 During that New Year's Day conversation Dan and Caroline talked about a more permanent, year-long location.
-The former Dog House at 3256 W. 111th Street was available (see top picture) and it was a legacy location having also been the home of Wonderburger and Vic's where the owner served hamburgers wrapped in newspapers.
+The former Dog House at 3256 W. 111th Street was available (see top picture) and it was a legacy location having also been the home of Mt.
+Greenwood staple Wonderburger and another memorable spot called Vic's where the owner served hamburgers wrapped in newspapers.

 The name?
 Well, Dan and Tom loved Fat Johnnie's and flipped a coin to determine what to call their new place.
 Tom "won" and soon the very fit fireman became the namesake and Fat Tommy's was born on June 1, 2000.